 Following on from the 220 grit sandpaper you should move on to 320 grit which is going to really start smoothing out your guitar body.
 Once you have finished with the 320 grit it's a good idea to dampen the timber a little with a rag.
 Doing this will lift any loose grains and allow you to sand flat.

 You should ALWAYS use a sanding block on the flat surfaces of your guitar.
 Don't use a rubber block or something flexible, as all that will happen is the block will expand and allow for bumps on your timber and simply smooth them out rather than remove them.

 Always use a hard sanding block.
 If however, you are sanding a guitar with plenty of contours you should use a flexible sanding block as the contours will make it almost impossible to do a good job with a rigid sanding block.

-- If you are priming first this will lift the grain a little so don't worry too much if the surface is effected.
+If you are priming first this will lift the grain a little so don't worry too much if the surface is affected.
 Simply give it another light sand using your fine grit (320 grit) sandpaper.

 Once satisfied with your work be careful to remove all sanding dust and grit with a damp cloth or if you prefer some denatured alcohol.

 Let us know in the comments if you have any questions.